-California, which delivers 80% of America?s vegetables, is currently suffering one of the worst draughts in history, sending food prices through the roof.?
+California, which delivers 80% of America?s vegetables, is currently suffering one of the worst droughts in history, sending food prices through the roof.?

 As a result, all food prices will rise over the long term.
-To head off the greatest threat to the global food supply in human history, we need to cut carbon emissions by 80% before 2020, not 2050, was discussed in Copenhagen.
+To head off the greatest threat to the global food supply in human history, we need to cut carbon emissions by 80% before 2020, not 2050, as was discussed in Copenhagen.

 These difficult goals are achievable.
 Enough sunlight hits the earth in a day to power the global economy for 27 years.
-Texas alone has more than 20 gigawatts of wind power operating, under construction or planned, enough to take 5% of our 250 coal fired power plants offline.
+Texas alone has more than 20 gigawatts of wind power operating, under construction, or planned, enough to take 5% of our 250 coal fired power plants offline.

 Cars powered by wind generated electricity would bring fuel costs down to an equivalent 75 cents a gallon, as electric motors are three times more efficient than internal combustion engines.